realworldocaml/book/en/12a-parsing-json-and-xml.md

 ## XML

-XML is a markup language designed to store tree-structured data in a format that is (somewhat) human-readable and machine-readable.
-Like JSON, it is a textual format and commonly used in web technologies.
-XML has a complete [specification](http://www.w3.org/TR/REC-xml/) available online, and a complete description is beyond the scope of this book.
-What we are going to do is explain how to manipulate it using the [XMLM](http://erratique.ch/software/xmlm/doc/Xmlm) library.
-You can install it by `opam install xmlm` to get the latest version.
+XML is a markup language designed to store tree-structured data in a format that is (somewhat) human- and machine-readable.
+Like JSON, it is a textual format  commonly used in web technologies, with a complete [specification](http://www.w3.org/TR/REC-xml/) available online.
+A complete description is beyond the scope of this book, but we are going to explain how to manipulate it using the [XMLM](http://erratique.ch/software/xmlm/doc/Xmlm) OCaml library.
+You can install XMLM by `opam install xmlm` to get the latest version.

-Since XML is such a common web format, we've taken our example document from the DuckDuckGo search engine.
+Since XML is such a common web format, we've taken our example document from the [DuckDuckGo](http://duckduckgo.com) search engine.
 This is a smaller search engine than the usual suspects, but has the advantage of a freely available API that doesn't require you to register before using it.
-We'll talk more about how to retrieve this document later in the {{{ASYNC}}} chapter, but for now here's what a slightly shortened search response looks like:
+We'll talk more about how to use the API later in the {{{ASYNC}}} chapter, but for now here's what a shortened XML search response from DuckDuckGo looks like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 <DuckDuckGoResponse version="1.0">